priceline/design-system/MIGRATING_to_v3.md

 ### Icons (`pcln-icons`)

+- We have a codemod to make this transition easier.
+See the [readme](codemods/icons-v2-to-v3/README.md) for usage instructions.
 - `main` and `module` fields in `package.json` now point to CommonJS (CJS) and ES Modules (ESM) builds, respectively.
 - Usage: `import { TrendingUp, Timer } from 'pcln-icons'`
   - Imports from `pcln-icons/lib/` are no longer available.
 This previously contained a CJS build that was incompatible with tree-shaking and dead code elimination in bundlers.